 Why are Allergy-free infant foods trending?

 Infant nutrition is a massive market worth $88 billion, projected to grow to $125.67 billion by 2028.
-The number of children experiencing food allergies has been growing about four times faster than the population for at least 20 years, which has led to an increased demand for allergy-free foods.
+For at least 20 years, the number of children experiencing food allergies has been growing about four times faster than the population, leading to an increased demand for allergy-free foods.

 These products are typically developed under strict guidelines and may be recommended by healthcare professionals for infants with specific dietary requirements.